Usyk beats Joshua - how the boxing world reacted

 There was outrage among boxing fans earlier in the night when Briton Campbell Hatton was awarded a points decision against Sonni Martinez.

-The son of Manchester fighting legend Ricky Hatton - in just his fourth professional fight - took several shots in the six-round encounter.
+The son of Manchester fighting legend Ricky - in just his fourth professional fight - took several shots in the six-round encounter.

 Hatton bears an uncanny resemblance to his dad, while he also seems to share the same gift of the gab.